nazarsosyak/adav-group/example.md

       <p>
       This sector-level perspective reveals that systemic risk is not solely driven by individual assets, but by the structure of inter-sector dependencies.
-      Outbreaks that rapidly spread across multiple highly connected sectors are more likely to evolve into market-wide crises, whereas sectorally contained shocks tend to dissipate more quickly.
+The <strong>patient zero</strong> in this case is the <span class="text-accent">Real Estate Sector</span>, which totally makes sense historically!
+This is a great sign.
       </p>